 If you ignore your users, they will ignore your product.
 Keep your users first in your mind.
 See them, observe them and talk to them.

 #6.
 Be Competitive

 “Good design is the most important way to differentiate ourselves from our competitors.” — Yun Jong Yong

-- Make extra efforts to serve your user.
+- Make extra efforts to serve your users.
 Target his pain points and address them.

-- Follow a proper design process as this will help you reach towards your goals more effectively.
+- Follow a proper design process as this will help you reach your goals more effectively.

 - Before comparing to others, compare your own versions of work.
 If you are getting better, no doubt you are moving towards success.

 “If you think good design is expensive, you should look at the cost of bad design.”Dr. Ralf Speth

 Good design is expensive, but bad design costs even more.